Whetstones

 Mailander "Green Dragon" - natural stone

 Italy.
-24cm.
-Medium grit and very soft.
+21cm and 23cm.
+Medium grit.
 Smooth and flat on one side, for sharpening knifes.
 The other side is left quite rough split.
-Good for blades peened with peening jigs.
-A little coarse for our triple-peened edges.
-For big hands, or smaller people with strong forearms.
-Too big for metal whetstone holders. -$14.00
+These seem to be the same stone as the Bergamo below now.
+Excellent quality.
+Too big for metal whetstone holders.

 From France.
 23cm.
 Just fits in the metal holders.
 Finer than the whetstones above.
 A little coarser than the two below.
-An unusual whetstone made of a slate-like rock.
+An unusual whetstone made of a schistose sandstone.
 The extremely thin sedimentary layers in the stone, naturally sandwiched together, give it an unusual feel when honing; like using two different gritted stones at the same time.
-Almost as fine as the Rozsutec, but more effective. -$25
+The soft layer creates quite a slurry, when used. -$25 out-of-stock

 Rozsutec - natural stone

 Slovakia: 21cm.
+Very fine grain 600-800.
 The beautifully finished, very fine and fairly hard Rozsutec whetstone.
 Finished on all 4 sides.
-It's hand-quarried near Rozsutec Mtn. in Slovakia.
+It's hand-quarried near Rozsutec Mountain in Slovakia.
 It's so fine, that beginner's often can't get it to do much.
-Once you learn how to really use a whetstone, it creates a very fine edge.
+Once you learn how to really use a whetstone, it creates a very polished edge.
 However, you will have to stop and hone more often, when you're out mowing.
-Best for well-peened grass blade edges, that easily run over the nail. - $16.00
+Best for well-peened grass blade edges, that easily run over the nail..- $20.00

+aka the Pradalunga.
 Italy.
-23/24cm.
+Very fine, hard grain.
+23cm.
+My favorite whetstone.
 In The Scythe Book it states that certain whetstones were so prized in the old days, that people would risk their lives to smuggle them.
 Well, this stone would have been worth it!
-As fine or almost as fine as the Rozsutec stone, but much harder and much more effective.
-At one of my Advanced Scythe Workshops, a couple of accomplished Rozsutec whetstone users were wondering, "Say Botan, how come when you hone my blade, it's sharper and stays sharp longer?"
+It has no equal, in my opinion.
+Almost as fine as the Rozsutec stone, but much harder and much more effective.
+At one of my Advanced Scythe Workshops, a couple of accomplished Rozsutec whetstone users were wondering, "Hey Botan, how come when you hone my blade, it's sharper and stays sharp longer?"
 If they don't believe me when I say, "I've got skills.", I'll confess, and let them try my Doppelbock whetstone.
 Once you've experienced it, it's hard to go back.
-For big hands, or smaller people with strong forearms.
-Too big for metal holders.
-The back side has a mysterious pictogram, of the "2 Flags".
 Effective on Hartstahl steel.
 World record holder, Joseph (Sepp) Mayer uses this stone on his 150cm Hartstahl FUX Competition blade.
 My personal favorite whetstone!
 Best on well peened edges.
 Rough split.
-Lots of individual variation between stones.
-Finished on edges only. - $45.00
+Finished on edges only.
+I think it's a schistose sandstone.

 "Hi Botan,

-I'm not sure if you remember me, but I purchased one of your two flags whetstones last year.
+I'm not sure if you remember me, but I purchased one of your Two Flags whetstones (Doppelbock) last year.

 Well, I have just started mowing again this year and I have, possibly for the first time, experienced real elation while mowing.